-The American Society of Civil Engineers (ASCE) supports developing a national intermodal transportation program that moves people and freight in a safe, secure, economically-efficient, sustainable and environmentally-sound manner.
+The American Society of Civil Engineers (ASCE) supports developing a national intermodal transportation system that promotes the movement of people and freight in a safe, secure, economically efficient, seamless, and sustainable manner.
 An infrastructure with these qualities allows the United States to compete in the increasingly global economy.

-A national intermodal transportation program is needed to provide flexible funding options for highway, transit, air, water and other intermodal systems.
-Developing a unified system is currently hindered by the lack of a program focused on intermodal connectivity, as well as the difficulty of forming partnerships between competing private firms.
+A national intermodal transportation program is needed to provide flexible transportation options using highways, air, water, railways, and other intermodal systems to move people and freight.
+Developing a unified system is currently hindered by a lack of national focus on intermodal connectivity, as well as the difficulty of forming partnerships between competing private firms.
 A national program would promote:

-- equality in federal matching ratios for different transportation modes; and
+- equality in federal matching ratios for all transportation modes; and

-An appropriately planned and designed intermodal transportation system is recognized as the catalyst to building and maintaining successful communities.
-Federal regulations support that idea, requiring that “each State...carry out a continuing, comprehensive, and intermodal statewide transportation planning process.”
-Plans and programs should “lead to the development and operation of an integrated intermodal transportation system that facilitates the efficient, economically beneficial movement of people and goods.”
+An appropriately planned and designed intermodal transportation system is widely recognized as the catalyst to building and maintaining economically, socially, and environmentally successful communities.
+Federal regulations support that idea, requiring that each state carry out a continuing, comprehensive, and intermodal statewide transportation planning process.
+Plans and programs should lead to the development and operation of an integrated intermodal transportation system that facilitates the efficient, economically beneficial movement of people and goods.

-The goal of a national program would be to provide funding for intermodal projects that would relieve congestion, improve transportation safety, facilitate international trade, and encourage public-private partnerships.
-Developing a national intermodal surface transportation program would require that the current program’s operations be restructured to ensure that agencies work collaboratively to integrate different modes of transportation.
+The goal of a national program would be to provide funding and incentives, for intermodal projects that would relieve congestion, improve transportation safety, and facilitate international trade.
+Developing a national intermodal surface transportation program would require that the current transportation program's regulations and operations be restructured to ensure that agencies work collaboratively to integrate different modes of transportation.